CONCLUSIONS: Chapter 1

 For starters, it can be argued that the "principles of regenerative development" described in Chapter 4 are also directions.
 The world is moving closer and closer to an economic system where "needsare markets" —even if they are basic human needs in the developing world, and even if it appears that the poor who have these needs are not in an economic position to purchase products and services from 21st century corporate enterprise.

-"If we stop thinking of the poor as victims or as a burden and start recognizing them as resilient and creative entrepreneurs and value-conscious consumers, a whole new world of opportunity will open up."
+we stop thinking of the poor as victims or as a burden and start

 —C. K. Pralahad